HIV/AIDS in Colombia: AIDS activism in Colombia

 Influenced by the emergence of similar groups in the U.S, early AIDS activism in Colombia initially consisted of support groups for people with AIDS.
 These groups, such as Seguro Social, El Club de la Alegría, and El Cartel de la Vida, focused initially on issues such as self-care and support for people with AIDS.
-Later, the groups would shift their focus towards access to treatment for HIV and AIDS.
+Later, the groups shifted their focus towards access to treatment for HIV and AIDS.
 Consistent with AIDS activism in other countries, early AIDS activism in Colombia was closely linked to LGBTQ organizations and the LGBTQ community as a whole.

 Affected populations

-Men who have sex with men)
+Men who have sex with men

 Men who have sex with men in Colombia experience significantly higher rates of HIV infection than does the general population.
 The prevalence of HIV among MSM in Colombia ranges from 6% to 24%, and is highest in Cali, Bogotá, and Barranquilla.
 Bogotá's rate of HIV among MSM is 15%, and the rate of HIV among MSM in Colombia as a whole is 17%.

 In a survey of seven Colombian cities, between 14% and 31% of men who have sex with men reported ever being tested for HIV.

 Intravenous drug Users

-In Colombia, people who inject drugs have an HIV prevalence rate of 2.8%.
+In Colombia, people who inject drugs had an HIV prevalence rate of 2.8% in 2017.
 Although additional studies are needed, recent epidemiological studies have shown an increase in both heroin usage and heroin injection in Colombia.
 Of particular note is the fact that though exported heroin in Colombia is of high quality, the heroin that is not exported and remains in Colombia to be sold to Colombian drug users tends to be of low quality and therefore tends to be water-soluble, which makes it more likely to be injected.
 A primary concern about the rise in the rate of drug injection in Colombia is the spread of HIV, both among drug-injecting and non drug-injecting populations.
-A 2014 study found that heroin production in the country had formed "injection networks" which have the potential to spread HIV, particularly among young men.
+A 2014 study found that heroin production in Colombia had formed "injection networks" which have the potential to spread HIV, particularly among young men.

 Sex workers

-The prevalence of HIV among sex workers in Colombia is 1.2%.
+The 2017 prevalence of HIV among sex workers in Colombia was 1.2%.
 Over 90% of sex workers are aware of their HIV status, and over 94% report condom usage.
 At the same time, many sex workers say that the see HIV testing as pointless, because they lack access to adequate treatment should they test positive.